Sarah Ashton-Cirillo: Front-line soldier and emissary to D.C. (October 2022 – May 2023)

 In mid–December 2022 Ashton-Cirillo met with members of the United States Congress, including Senator Roger Wicker (R-Miss.), as well as lawmakers' aides, activists, non-governmental organization employees, and members of the Commission on Security and Cooperation in Europe.
 Invoking her background as an analyst, she argued on behalf of Ukraine that continued military aid to the country would have a high return on investment.
 She further invited members of the government to come to Ukraine and see the weapons in action.

 In February 2023, Ashton-Cirillo, then with the 209th Battalion of the 113th Kharkiv Defense Brigade, advanced toward the front in the Donbas.
-On 22 February she was wounded in action by Russian shelling, losing part of her hand and suffering facial scarring.
+On 22 February, she was wounded in action by Russian shelling and could not be evacuated for seven hours.
+She lost some mobility in her right hand and was left with two small scars on her face.
 According to Ashton-Cirillo, her unit inflicted "tremendous casualties" in the battle in which she was wounded.
 In a video taken while another soldier bandaged her hand, she said, "They can't kill us.
 They can't hurt us.
 Victory is ours.
 It doesn't fucking matter.
 Why?
 Because we're Ukraine".
-In a subsequent tweet she said she had been hospitalized.
+In a subsequent tweet, she said she had been hospitalized.
+After Ashton-Cirillo was wounded, Russian forces placed a bounty on her, as they have with other high-profile soldiers, causing the Ukrainian Army to cease using her recognizable nickname Blonde over the radio.

+A recovered Ashton-Cirillo returned to Washington, D.C., in May, having been promoted to junior sergeant in early April.
+She met with three members of the House of Representatives and aides for several others, as well as José Andrés, whose World Central Kitchen she worked with in Kharkiv.